buhman/capture/README.md

 $ curl -Lo- "https://raw.githubusercontent.com/buhman/capture/master/install.sh" | sudo bash
 ```

-This is just a handfull of trivial commands that places `capture` in
+This is just a handful of trivial commands to install `capture` in
 `/usr/local/bin`.
 Feel free to copy-paste instead if you wish.

 ## dependencies